-4. Has the student had a history of disciplif YES, describe the circumstances (in plinary infractions?
-Yes No ncluding dates and duration): 5.
-Reason(s) for requesting attendance is n this school (optional): 6.
-Special and/or unique instructional programs in which the applicant student is currently enrolled.
-(For example: vocational, foreign language, remedial, special education, gifted/talented, etc.): 7.
-Special and/or unique instructional programs in which the applicant student expects to enroll in at the new school: 8.
-Extracurricular activities in which the applicant wishes to participate: 9.
-Transportation arrangements that will be made by the parent/guardian: 10.
-Home Phone: Work Phone: Message Phone: on open enrollment, and hereby request that my (Name of Proposed Receiving School) Par ent/guardian's Signature:
+4. Has the student had a history of disciplinary infractions?
+Yes No If YES, describe the circumstances (including dates and duration):

+- 5. Reason(s) for requesting attendance in this school (optional): - Special and/or unique instructional programs in which the applicant student is currently enrolled.
+(For example: vocational, foreign language, remedial, special education, gifted/talented, etc.): - Special and/or unique instructional programs in which the applicant student expects to enroll in at the new school: \\\\\\ - 8.
+Extracurricular activities in which the applicant wishes to participate: - 9.
+Transportation arrangements that will be made by the parent/guardian:

+one:

+one:

+and hereby request that my

+f Proposed Receiving School)

+r roposed receiving School)

+۶.

-$Misrepresentation \ of information \ on \ this \ application \ may \ result \ in \ revocation \ of \ the \ applicant's \ approval \ to \ attend \ a \ \{\{Full_District_Name\}\} \ school.$
+Misrepresentation of information on this application may result in revocation of the applicant's approval to attend a {{Full\District\Name}} school.

 () Approved () Disapproved Date

-Superintendent's or r Designee's Signature:
+Superintendent's c or Designee's Signature:

-principal and, for o out-of-district applicants, t cation, copies must be sent to parents, building the superintendent of the home district.
-If the for the denial must be attached.
+principal and, for o out-of-district applicants, th ation, copies must be sent to parents, building e superintendent of the home district.
+If the r the denial must be attached.

 PRINCIPAL SIG NATURES

-In-District
+In-District t

-Transfer: (Home School)
+Transfer: (Home Sch ool)

-(Receiving School))
+(Receiving Sch ool)

-Out-of-Dis trict
+Out-of-Dis strict

-Transfer: (Receiving School)
+Transfer: (Receiving Sch 100l)